 The second time around

-Prenups are especially helpful for older couples and/or those who already have children, says Lynne Gold-Bikin, a family law attorney and former chair of the American Bar Association’s family law section.
+Prenups are especially helpful for couples who came into the marriage with children, and for older couples, says Lynne Gold-Bikin, a family law attorney and former chair of the American Bar Association’s family law section.

 “Older couples may want to protect children from a prior marriage or protect the ability of the one with lesser assets to go into a nursing home and not give everything over,” Gold-Bikin says.

-People who have been married before are especially aware of the importance of taking these steps the second time around.
+People who have been married previously are especially aware of the importance of taking these steps the second time around.

 “A lot of times, prenuptial agreements have a bad connotation,” Liu says.
 “I see them happening with people who may have been divorced once, and have children and significant assets, and want to make sure their children and family are protected if something happens.”

-States have different rules for prenups.
-California requires an agreement be signed at least seven days after it has been presented, that both parties have attorney representation and that all assets should be disclosed, Nachshin says.
+States impose different rules for prenups.
+California requires that an agreement be signed at least seven days after it has been presented, that both parties have attorney representation and that all assets should be disclosed.

-Those requirements were added to the law after the state Supreme Court upheld baseball star Barry Bonds’ prenuptial agreement, despite it being signed a day before his wedding and without his future wife having counsel, according to Nachshin, who represented Bonds.
+Those requirements were added to the law after the state Supreme Court upheld former baseball star Barry Bonds’ prenup, despite how it was signed a day before his wedding and without his future wife having legal counsel, says Nachshin, who represented Bonds.

-Other circumstances to keep in mind are to never sign such an agreement after having a few drinks and to not present such an agreement when a woman is pregnant, because her medical condition could lead to it being overturned, Nachshin says.
+Other circumstances to keep in mind are to never sign such a prenuptial agreement after downing a few alcoholic beverages and to not present a prenup when a woman is pregnant, because her medical condition could lead to the agreement being overturned, Nachshin says.

 Why ‘pre’ is better than ‘post’

-For couples who didn’t enter into a prenuptial agreement, they always have the option of forging such a pact after they say their vows.
+Couples who don’t enter into a prenuptial agreement always have the option of forging such a pact after they say their vows.
 Postnuptial agreements are largely the same as prenups, laying out which assets will remain individual property and which will be shared.

 However, states may view postnups differently if they are challenged during a divorce.
-In California, for example, prenups are presumed to be legally valid, while postnups are presumed to be invalid — meaning the burden of proof with the latter is on the spouse trying to have the terms enforced, Nachshin says.
+In California, for example, prenups are presumed to be legally valid, while postnups are presumed to be invalid — meaning the burden of proof is on the spouse seeking to have the terms enforced.